 Autosomal Recessive: Cystic Fibrosis, Sickle Cell Anemia, Tay Sachs Disease

-We inherit genes from our biological parents in specific ways.
+You inherit genes from your biological parents in specific ways.
 One of the ways is called autosomal recessive inheritance.

 What is autosomal recessive inheritance?